gsoules/MkDocs/digital-archive/docs/user/viewing-items.md

-# Viewing Items
+# View an Item

-You can view search result items in these ways:
+You can view one item from search results in these ways:

 - Click on the thumbnail title to view the item on its on page
 - Click on the thumbnail itself to see a larger version of the image